 Imagine getting into your car every morning and seeing the fuel gauge showing full every time.
 That’s the reality of having a home charger, which will allow you to ensure that you start every journey with batteries charged to max.

 It’s also one of the most economical ways possible to get maximum range into your car.
-Current government grants will provide up to £350 towards the installation of a home charger and home electricity tariffs are increasingly offering lower rates for electric car owners to charge the car at night.
+Often, home electricity tariffs are increasingly offering lower rates for electric car owners to charge the car at night.
 It’s why over 80% of all EV charging currently takes place at home.

 Does The Public Charging Network Offer Enough Flexibility?

 According to recent government research a driver will find a rapid charger within a 25-mile radius of every major A-roads and motorway in England.
 That equates to well over 4000 rapid chargers as of February 2021 and the number of new points continues to climb every week.

 Government funding has already supported the installation of over 140,000 domestic chargers and a further 9,000 in workplaces.

 Add to that the network of over 22,000 public chargers, including over 3,500 rapid devices, and the UK has one of the largest networks in Europe.

 Pressure is still being applied to get more support for what is calculated to be a tenfold increase in that requirement by 2030 and more than £1.3billion has been pledged by the government to improve the charging infrastructure.